open-mmlab/mmselfsup/README.md

 ## Acknowledgement

 - The implementation of MoCo and the detection benchmark borrow the code from [MoCo](https://github.com/facebookresearch/moco).
-- The implementation of SwAV borrow the code from [SwAV](https://github.com/facebookresearch/swav).
+- The implementation of SwAV borrows the code from [SwAV](https://github.com/facebookresearch/swav).
 - The SVM benchmark borrows the code from [fair_self_supervision_benchmark](https://github.com/facebookresearch/fair_self_supervision_benchmark).
 - `mmselfsup/utils/clustering.py` is borrowed from [deepcluster](https://github.com/facebookresearch/deepcluster/blob/master/clustering.py).

+**Thanks very much to all developers and contributors of OpenSelfSup**

 ## Projects in OpenMMLab